c4spar/deno-cliffy/command/README.md

 source <(command-name completions zsh)
 ```

-## ❯ Generic options and arguments
+## ❯ Generic types

 Since `v0.21.0`, cliffy has strict types by default.
 All types, option and
 environment-variable names will be automatically magically infered 🪄. **It is no
 longer recommanded to define the types manuelly with the generic parameters**.
+The only exceptions is when you want to organize your sub commands in separate
-The only exceptions are the first two generic constructor parameters which are
+files, than you can use the first two generic constructor parameters which are
 used do define required global options and types.

-### Generic global parent types
+### Generic parent types

-If you want to split up your command into different command instances, to
-organize your commands into different files, you can define required global
+If you want to organize your sub commands into different files, you can define
-parent options in the constructor of the child command.
+required global parent options and types in the constructor of the child
+command.

-The first parameter defines required global options ir environment variables.
+The first parameter defines required global options and/or environment
+variables.
 The second parameter defines required global custom types.

 ```typescript
 import { Command } from "https://deno.land/x/cliffy/command/mod.ts";